All Episodes

 Not in the slightest.

-So the United States and the Chicoms report no breakthroughs on only their second round of talks about human rights.
+So the United States and the CHICOMs report no breakthroughs on only their second round of talks about human rights.

 What do we expect?

-We sit around and we talk to the ChaiCons, they're going to treat their people better.
+We sit around and we talk to the CHICOMs.

-What leverage do we have over the Chicoms?
+What leverage do we have over the CHICOMs?

-We don't have any leverage over the Chicoms.
+We don't have any leverage over the CHICOMs.

-We're not going to depend on them to make sure that Ahmedini Zad does not nuke up.
+And furthermore, not only have any leverage because they own so much of our debt, we're not going to depend on them to make sure that Ahmedine Zad does not nuke up.

-Here, from Reuters.
+Here, some Reuters.

 A U.S. official said Monday.

-What is the what's the purpose of this statement here on Iran's agreement to send some of its uranium abroad?
+What's the purpose of this statement here on Iran's agreement to send some of its uranium abroad?

-It's well, it does diffuse the situation, but it also gives Iran as much time as they need here.
+It's, well, it does diffuse the situation, but it also gives Iran as much time as they need here.

 They're elevating Iran to the status of peaceful nuclear player by shipping uranium around the world where we not enriched uranium.